This guy is bad news.

 4. Nobody Likes It

-Part of the problem is the spotted lanternfly doesn’t seem to have any natural enemies.
+A big challenge in spotted lanternfly management is the pest doesn’t seem to have any natural enemies.
 Birds don't like to eat them, and researchers haven’t found predatory or parasitic insects that are making a great impact on the population yet.

 - Inspect your trees and plants for signs of this pest, particularly at dusk and at night when the insects tend to gather in large groups on the trunks or stems of plants.

-- If you find an insect that you suspect is the spotted lanternfly, or a gray mass that you suspect is its eggs, contact your local extension office to have the specimen identified properly.
-“You can call us, too,” Schneider says.
+- If you find an insect that you suspect is the spotted lanternfly, or a gray mass that you suspect is its eggs, destroy them.

-Level Green Landscaping: Prepared For The Spotted Lanternfly
+Level Green Landscaping: Prepared For Spotted Lanternfly Control

 We’ll do our best to keep your property safe, too.